neondatabase/website/content/docs/serverless/serverless-driver.md

 const [post] = await sql`SELECT * FROM posts WHERE id = ${postId}`;
 ```

-If you are working with sessions and transactions, as in the exmaple below, or requre full `node-postgres` compatibility to enable query libraries like [Kysely](https://kysely.dev/) or [Zapatos](https://jawj.github.io/zapatos/), use Websockets.
+If you are working with sessions and transactions, as in the example below, or require full `node-postgres` compatibility to enable query libraries like [Kysely](https://kysely.dev/) or [Zapatos](https://jawj.github.io/zapatos/), use Websockets.

 ```js
 try {